 In the late 1950s, Kopell and Thompson were the first to define a suprascapular neuropathy syndrome.
-In a series of publications, they defined pathophysiology, clinical characteristics, and treatment approaches for suprascapular nerve entrapment at the suprascapular notch (Kopell and Thompson 1959; Kopell and Thompson 1963; Thompson and Kopell 1959).
+In a series of publications, they defined pathophysiology, clinical characteristics, and treatment approaches for suprascapular nerve entrapment at the suprascapular notch (Kopell and Thompson 1959; Kopell and Thompson 1963).

 Gassel was the first to publish nerve conduction study techniques for the suprascapular nerve, and Kraft further defined these methods (Gassel 1964; Kraft 1972).
 A report of isolated infraspinatus involvement in suprascapular neuropathy was described in 1982 (Aiello et al 1982).
 Increasing attention to the importance of the various presentations and treatments of suprascapular neuropathy has continued to the present.

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.

 If you are a subscriber, please log in.